 Benetrends offers a variety of business services to help guide you through the ROBS process.
 Our Rainmaker Plan® was the very first ROBS plan to use 401(k) assets to fuel entrepreneurial dreams.
 When you use the Rainmaker Plan, you will follow a proven guide and procedures to establish your business as a C corporation, establish the retirement plan, transfer funds, and put them to good use.

 Once your business is established, Benetrends will be there with you at each step.
-We offer an array of business services, including retirement plan services, credit card processing, and payroll management.
+We offer an array of business services, including retirement plan services, and credit card processing.

 To see how Benetrends can help you become the business owner you have dreamed of being, download The Definitive Guide To 401(k)/ROBS Business Funding today!